Croatia By Motorcycle in Seven Days

 Day 1: Zagreb ➡️ Šibenik

 En route to the surreal, cascading fairy world of Plitvice, we made a pit stop in a picturesque little village called Rastoke.
 Sitting about 30 minutes outside the main national park, Rastoke lets you cross the river via wooden bridges and watch waterfalls rush directly beneath a handful of local cafes.
 While the park itself features hours of beautifully groomed, nearly paved walking trails leading down to the iconic, multi-tiered falls, we opted for a quick scout—snapping a few photos before saddling back up to keep moving.
-It was a good call, because our next stop was off the beaten path, far more unusual, and stunningly raw.
+It was a good call because our next stop was, in my opinion, more interesting: off the beaten path, and stunningly raw.

 Our hidden detour via the winding, narrow, sand-colored switchback road, which tested your low-speed first-gear turning skills, brought us to the Krupa Monastery, a historical Serbian Orthodox site established in 1317, nestled along the Krupa River.
-The area features a handful of original Ottoman-era stone buildings.
-As a California guy used to stucco everywhere, seeing raw, unadorned historic stone construction is incredibly refreshing.
+The area features a handful of original Ottoman-era stone buildings, around a still-functioning monastery built in 1836.

-There was a tiny outdoor kiosk nearby with rustic picnic benches where a local woman was brewing legitimate, incredibly strong, dark Turkish coffee.
+There was a tiny outdoor kiosk nearby with picnic benches where a local woman was brewing legitimate, strong, dark Turkish coffee.
 There might have been a dozen people total in the entire valley while we passed through.
-Walking into the monastery grounds felt like stepping into a fantasy novel—the river is completely shrouded in deep, rich greenery.
+Walking into the monastery grounds felt like stepping into a fantasy novel, with the adjacent river completely shrouded in deep, rich greenery.

-By late afternoon, we crested the hills and descended into Šibenik, checking into the Lookout Hotel and Oyster Bar - https://maps.app.goo.gl/AvMnknuUjeEQ2c6t7?g_st=ic
+By late afternoon, we crested the hills and descended into Šibenik, and took a peak across the straight from the lookout at Hotel and Oyster Bar.

-Šibenik is incredible, boasting two distinct UNESCO World Heritage sites: The Cathedral of St. James and the St. Nicholas Fortress.
-While the Cathedral is a quick, beautiful walk from the center of town, the massive fortress guards the mouth of the channel coming in from the Adriatic Sea on a small island between two landmasses, making it a spectacular target to reach.
+Šibenik is a mid-sized, but not too touristy, port town, boasting two distinct UNESCO World Heritage sites: The Cathedral of St. James and the St. Nicholas Fortress.
+While the Cathedral is a quick, beautiful walk from the center of town, the massive fortress guards the mouth of the channel coming in from the Adriatic Sea on a small island between two landmasses, so you would need a guided excursion to view it.

 Each night's stay on this road trip seems to be about 300 kilometers apart.
 Day two was on the lighter end of that mileage, but as you can imagine, with seven guys, getting geared up after stops, refueling, and taking coffee breaks can still eat up a chunk of the clock.
 Fortunately, the group didn’t lag.
 Everyone was on the same page—efficient and conscious of group riding etiquette.
-Knowing none of the seven except my cousin Steve, I’m in a good group of guys, with a variety in riding levels.
+Knowing none of the seven except my cousin Steve, it’s in a good group of guys, with a variety in riding levels.
 Personally, I’d sold my last bike about 18 years ago and only had a couple of practice days in the months preceding the trip.
 I’m glad I didn’t let that deter me.
 Anyone can become a good rider with training, track days, and practice.
-These BMW bikes are easy to handle, and in a group with a mellow guide like Robert is, it’s been all fairly straightforward.
+These BMW bikes are easy to handle, and in a group with a mellow guide like Robert, it feels very comfortable.

 Leaving Šibenik by 8:00 AM, the road quickly wound upward away from the shoreline and we merged onto an actual highway—something I wasn't entirely sure existed out here.
 Two lanes in each direction and a speed limit of 130 km/h (about 80 mph).
 I opened up the throttle on the GS and hit about 175 KM/hr.
 By 10:30 AM, we rolled into Makarska.

-The local community here felt visibly well-off, effortlessly fashionable, and unhurried—yet entirely unpretentious.
-Cafes were filling up with relaxed, mature groups of friends dressed in light sweaters and classic whites, sporting cool sunglasses.
+The local community here felt well-off, effortlessly fashionable, and unhurried—yet unpretentious.
+Cafes were filling up with mature groups of friends dressed in light sweaters and classic whites, sporting cool sunglasses.
 They were doing what Europeans do best: sitting on cafe patios, smoking, talking, and genuinely enjoying life and each other's company.
 After grabbing a quick bakery snack and an espresso at a local cafe, we headed straight up into the towering mountains looming directly over the town.
+These cafe patios are absolutely everywhere in Croatia.
+If they don’t serve their own food, you are permitted to bring your own in, such as good from a bakery to enjoy with your beer or coffee.

 For the final afternoon stretch, we made one last fuel stop just before crossing the spectacular Pelješac Bridge.
 This modern, cable-stayed engineering marvel was built specifically so travelers could bypass the Bosnian border corridor at Neum.
 A few decades ago, drivers bypassed it due to the tensions of war; more recently, it was simply a logistical nuisance involving two separate border checkpoints within 20 minutes of each other just to remain on the coastal route.
-Now, this stunning bridge allows you to glide towering over the blue waters of the sea, riding across the Pelješac peninsula before a shorter bridge carries you back to the mainland.
+Now, this stunning bridge allows you to glide towering over the blue waters of the sea, riding across the Pelješac peninsula before a shorter bridge carries you back to the mainland—and as th Craot’s would prefer—no Bosnia (yes, there is “divide” there).

 As the late afternoon sun began to cast a warm, golden glow across the coast, we finally rolled into Dubrovnik.
 Entering the area, a couple of massive cruise ships looked impossibly squeezed into the city's quaint, historic harbor—a striking welcome to the "Pearl of the Adriatic."